wrouruy/wrouruy/README.md

   Hello everyone🖐️!<br>
   And I repeat 2 times, but my name is Andrew - Junior Fullstack developer with experience,<br>
-  I started studying programming in the fall of 2023🍂, I love to code and learn new things❤️‍🔥 I specialize in frontend and backend development💻 , 🔥Passionate about:
+  I started studying programming in the fall of 2023🍂, I love to code and learn new things❤️‍🔥 I specialize in frontend and backend development💻.<br>
+  🔥Passionate about:
   <ul>
     <li>game development</li>